grassocamille/website/content/publications/eyetime/index.md

   url: https://osf.io/5ehnc/
 location: France
 show_post_time: false
-title: "Eye movements through space interfere with visual processing of time-related words"
+title: "Space-time congruency effects using eye movements during processing of past-and future related words"

 ---

-When people make lexical decisions to words referring to the past or the future, they are faster when their manual responses are compatible with the mental timeline (MTL).
-That is, future words are responded to faster on the right than the left, while past words are responded to faster on the left than the right.
-This space-time congruency effect is interpreted to suggest that time words are represented along a spatial continuum that goes from left to right (past to future), at least in Western cultures that use reading-writing systems operating from left to right.
-All previous experiments used lateralized hand movements to register responses, which would evoke the directionality of writing.
-To evoke the directionality of reading, we investigated whether the space-time congruency effect would be replicated in a language task when responses were given using the eyes rather than the hand.
-Thus, participants were asked to make lateralized eye movements to indicate whether letter stimuli were real words or not (lexical decision).
-Eye movements were perturbed for responses incompatible with the direction of the MTL, both in terms of decision time and motor amplitude.
-These results confirm that time-related words are embodied through spatial movement in effector-independent motor networks and suggests that the spatial representation of time operates in a body-centered reference frame.
+In Western cultures where people read and write from left-to-right, time is represented along a spatial continuum that goes from left to right (past to future), known as the mental timeline (MTL).
+In language, this MTL was supported by space-time congruency effects: people are faster to make lexical decisions to words conveying past or future information when left/right manual responses are compatible with the MTL.
+Alternatively, in cultures where people read from right-to-left, space-time congruency effects go in the opposite direction.
+Such cross-cultural differences suggest that repeated writing and reading dynamic movements are critically involved in the spatial representation of time.
+In most experiments on the space-time congruency effect, participants use their hand for responding, an effector that is associated to the directionality of writing.
+To investigate the role of the directionality of reading in the space-time congruency effect, we asked participants to make lateralized eye movements (left or right saccades) to indicate whether stimuli were real words or not (lexical decision).
+Eye movement responses were slower and higher in amplitude for responses incompatible with the direction of the MTL.
+These results reinforce the claim that repeated directional reading and writing movements promote the embodiment of time-related words.